 Disadvantages of Cloud Computing

 Every technology has both positive and negative aspects that are highly important to be discussed before implementing it.
-The aforementioned points highlight the benefits of using cloud technology and the following discussion will outline the potential cons of Cloud Computing.
+The aforementioned points highlight the benefits of using cloud technology and the following discussion will outline the potential cons or disadvantages of Cloud Computing.

 - Vulnerability to attacks: Storing data in the cloud may pose serious challenges of information theft since in the cloud every data of a company is online.
-Security breach is something that even the best organizations have suffered from and it’s a potential risk in the cloud as well.
+A security breach is something that even the best organizations have suffered from and it’s a potential risk in the cloud as well.
 Although advanced security measures are deployed on the cloud, still storing confidential data in the cloud can be a risky affair, and hence vulnerability to attacks shall be considered.

 Cloud Computing is entirely dependent on the Internet.
 This direct tie-up with the Internet means that a company needs to have reliable and consistent Internet service as well as a fast connection and bandwidth to reap the benefits of Cloud Computing.